 There’s also the Dark Ride, which was there back when I was a kid and is a bit like a haunted house ride but you’re in a boat.
 There are plenty of fun things to do so if you’re travelling with children I’d definitely recommend bringing them to Penny Royal Adventures, but some adults would also enjoy it too!

 Explore the Cataract Gorge

 The Cataract Gorge is probably the most well-known and popular attraction in Launceston, attracting many locals as well as visitors, especially in summer.
-Usually just called ‘the gorge’ by Tasmanians, it’s a national reserve around a basin of the South Esk Rive, that has beautiful landscaped gardens, cafés, a swimming pool, a scenic chairlift, walking trails and lookout points.
+Usually just called ‘the gorge’ by Tasmanians, it’s a national reserve around a basin of the South Esk River, that has beautiful landscaped gardens, cafés, a swimming pool, a scenic chairlift, walking trails and lookout points.

 Dennis and I walked from the Penny Royal over the King’s Bridge and past the King’s Bridge Cottage to the trail next to the river that leads to the gorge.
 It’s a lovely, leisurely walk to the main gorge area, around 15-20 minutes.
-Many locals swim in the river at the gorge, or the public swimming pool.
+Many locals swim in the river at the gorge or the public swimming pool.
 It’s a great spot for a picnic or just a day out in nature.
 Keep an eye out for the many lovely peacocks as well, who will happily steal your food if you give them half a chance!

 Visit the Museums